ferkanzai/python_scripts/APIGw_logs/README.md

-# Script to for with API Gateway execution logs from CloudWatch
+# Scripts to for with API Gateway execution logs from CloudWatch

 Those logs come with each stream inside a folder and zipped.
 Use unzip_all.py to extract all logs to a different folder.